vswanlund/vswanlund.github.io/tag-mobile-sdks/android/login.md

 # Log Out

-Log out from the current profile, removing the current AccessToken and other user data from memory.
+Log out from the current profile, removing the current AccessToken, baskets and profile data from memory.
 If the current profile is a temporary profile, all personal user information associated with that account will be deleted.

 1. Log out using LoginManager: